ManiacKnight/ToyStory2FixPlusPlus/README.md

 Optionally Setup DXWND to play the game in windowed mode.

-**Note: Above is the source code for the Trainer I've mentioned earlier.**
+**Note: Above is the source code for the DLL Trainer only.
+Everything else has been directly patched into the executable file.**